cert-manager/website/content/en/docs/design/kubectl-cert-manager-install/index.md

 Users can install cert-manager using `helm install jetstack/cert-manager`, or they can install it using `kubectl apply -f  https://github.com/jetstack/cert-manager/releases/latest/download/cert-manager.yaml`.

+These methods have pros and cons (discussed below) but both commands suffer a common problem, that they exit before the cert-manager API is usable.
+This leads to many support requests and work arounds from users who are attempting to automatically install cert-manager and then immediately install various cert-manager resources such as Issuer and Certificate resources.

 We propose a third mechanism which will allow users to bootstrap cert-manager by first installing the cert-manager CLI.
 This will be documented as the preferred installation mechanism.
+And by default, this CLI will not exit until it is possible to submit an Issuer or a Certificate resource to the Kubernetes API server.

 Rationale
 ---------